Pisa to Sicily 2025

 We then proceeded southwards and stopped for some food from our bags once clear of the urban area.
 The south-western breeze was steadily strengthening and made cycling along the coast somewhat tedious.
 A few miles from the end we agreed that another break was needed and stopped at one of the many roadside refreshment places for an ice cream.
 There were no other customers until some more of the group stopped to join us.
 With the holiday season now over these refreshment places will soon be closing for the winter.

 Our destination was the Best Western Sabaudia Hotel which was slightly difficult to find as Best Western wasn't on the signs.
 The hotel was outside of the town so there were no other nearby options for dinner and we were hostage to their menu.
-My €25 dish of the day was a small lump of spaghetti loking lost in the middle of the plate.
+My €25 dish of the day was a small lump of spaghetti looking lost in the middle of the plate.
+Not good cycling fuel!

 Day 6: Sabaudia to Baia Domizia